Get the practical and simple design tricks to take your slides from “meh” to “stunning”! Download for free

 No matter which type of data visualization you use, it has to look good.
 We believe in making data beautiful, and that’s easy with Visme.

-Inside the graph maker, you can customize the chart’s appearance with colors, typography and positioning of legends so it matches the rest of your white paper design.
+Inside the graph maker, you can customize the chart’s appearance with colors, typography and positioning of legends so it matches the rest of your paper 's overall design.

 For example, take a look below and notice how the bar chart design blends in seamlessly with the rest of the content.